Max Joseph Oertel: Biography

 Oertel was a native of Dillingen.
-In 1863 he obtained his medical doctorate from the University of Munich, where he spent the following four years as assistant to Karl von Pfeufer (1806-1869).
-In 1867 he received his habilitation, attaining a professorship at Munich in 1876.
+In 1863, he obtained his medical doctorate from the Ludwig-Maximilians-Universität München, where he spent the following four years as assistant to Karl von Pfeufer (1806-1869).
+In 1867, he received his habilitation, attaining a professorship at the Ludwig-Maximilians-Universität München in 1876.

 He is credited with being the first physician to use a laryngeal stroboscope for examination of the larynx.
 He combined a stroboscopic lamp with a laryngeal mirror in order to study "vocal movements" in different registers.
 Application of the strobe light allowed him to view the vibrating vocal cords in slow motion, thus enabling detailed views of the larynx in an open or closed position.

 Oertel was the author of a number of written works on cardiac, circulatory and obesity disorders, and was an early advocate of the "terrain cure", a set of therapeutic exercises that involved graduated hiking and climbing.

 Oertel made contributions to the study of diphtheria by reproducing the disease in laboratory rabbits.